mcurros2/MicroMFramework/MicroM/Documentation/Backend/index.md

 The backend of MicroM is organized into several namespaces.
 Each namespace groups related functionality and has its own dedicated documentation.

+For step-by-step learning materials, see the [Tutorials](./Tutorials/) section.

 ## Configuration
 Handles application and database configuration options.
 [Documentation](./Configuration/)